 - It’s delicious and versatile – use it on ice cream, cake, cookies, waffles, pancakes, French toast, etc.

 - It’s dairy-free and vegan-friendly.
 (It makes delicious chocolate almond milk!)

 This stuff is really good.
 I don’t make it often, because it is really good.
 (I have to practice moderation, you know?)
-What is great about it is that there are no weird chemicals in this chocolate syrup.
+What is great about it is that there are no weird chemicals in this homemade version of chocolate syrup.
 No binders, no emulsifiers, no HCF – that’s high fructose corn syrup.

-To make it, simply combine 1 cup cocoa powder (the regular variety, not Dutch-processed cocoa) with 2 cups of sugar and 1/4 teaspoon of salt in a medium-sized saucepan.
 I use a nifty little whisk that I picked up from the Pampered Chef years ago.
 Use whatever works best for you.
 You want to make sure that there are no lumps.